CharlieJBitcoin/A-Bitcoiners-Toolkit/README.md

 ### Who Is This For?
 This is aimed at those just starting out on their privacy journey, and those looking to expand their toolkit with new recommendations.

+### Disclaimer
+This is by no means comprehensive!
+V1 of this list is simply [myself](https://twitter.com/charliejbitcoin) and [@BitcoinTimO](https://twitter.com/bitcointimo) thinking of what we use day-to-day.
+Suggestions and improvements are more than welcome!

 ---